 - Automate your entire reporting process.

-In this article, we’ll show you how to build reports in Excel with data from the most common marketing platforms, including:
+In this article, I’ll show you how to build reports in Excel with data from the most common marketing platforms.

 Marketers love Google Analytics.

 Why?
 Because it’s a great web analytics tool which requires minimal effort to set up.
 You only need to create a Google Analytics account and add a simple tracking code to your site and then you can track where your traffic comes from and what actions people take on your site.

 However, using Google Analytics can be problematic for several reasons.

 Firstly, you’re missing the complete picture of your PPC performance.
 Even though Google Analytics lets you know which PPC sources your traffic comes from, there is no detailed data on ad spend and ad performance.
 You can link Google Ads to Google Analytics to get the missing information.
 But, you can’t do the same with a non-Google platform, like Facebook Ads or Twitter Ads.

 Secondly, seeing the overview performance of your website is quite inconvenient in Google Analytics.
 You have to jump between the tabs or do multiple CSV exports to spreadsheets in order to combine all the data you need.
 This whole process is arduous, inconvenient and time consuming.
 Additionally, the native connector of Google Analytics may not provide in-depth metrics for your reports.